 Licences are not the only concern I’ve spoken to many European lorry drivers.
 European lorry drivers have told me that they are refusing to take on contracts for distribution of any products let alone wood.
 The reason for this was that they cannot afford to have their lorries sitting in traffic.

-I say traffic I mean a road based car park.
+I say the traffic I mean a road-based car park.
 The delays caused by Brexit at the ferry terminals such as Dover will cause huge tailbacks.
 And a cumulative problem with many knock-on issues.
 The delays will increase costs to the end user.
 It will be the people who pay the price by increased costs.